GoogleCloudPlatform/appengine-ruby/README.md

 tasks are available automatically in Rails applications when the gem is present.
 Non-Rails applications may install the tasks by adding the line `require "appengine/tasks"` to the `Rakefile`.

+Note that you may need to grant additional roles to the Container Builder service account that runs your tasks.
+If your task is failing with API authorization errors, try granting the Project Editor role to the CloudBuild service account.

 ## Development and support